Jun 18 , 2020

 Consistency is key, and although you might need to change your shampoo or hair products as your hair needs change, for example, if you color your hair or the weather is colder or hotter than before, or you switch to the natural gang; then, of course, you will need to change your kind of shampoo.

 Besides, different shampoos work differently, and you might just want to switch things up for the fun of it; however, using too many different shampoos within too little time can cause hair breakage, split ends or even throw your pH balance off - so do this carefully.
+Our biotin shampoo is perfect for your hair growth and it is made with natural and organic ingredients.

 To be honest, a lot of these myths you can easily wave away with one hand, for example, the myth about graying of hair; others, however; like how frequently to wash your hair or not to, cutting your split ends, blow or air drying; can be quite confusing.
 This is why it is very necessary to know your hair type: